Awards & Reviews

 "This book is a wonder.
 It authentically opens a door to Alaskan living, a world that, for most, will be surprising and beautiful.
 The same door opens to a world of the soul and spirit that will seem familiar and new at the same time.
 It is one of the best books on theology and spirituality that I have read in a long time."

-- The Rt.
-Rev. Mark MacDonald, formerly Bishop of Alaska, now National Indigenous Anglican Bishop of Canada.
+— The Rt.
+Rev. Mark MacDonald, formerly the Bishop of Alaska, now the National Indigenous Anglican Bishop of Canada

 Praise for If You Lived Here, I'd Know Your Name